 Early academic interventions.
-In response to institutional DFW Data (here and here) as well as the larger body of research around early warning systems and the impact of DFW rates on retention and persistence, SSA revamped the existing Early Warning System by doing the following:
+In response to institutional DFW Data (here and here) as well as the larger body of research around early warning systems and the impact of DFW rates on retention and persistence, SSA revamped the existing Early Warning System:

-- Rebranded our system and communications from "Early Warning" to "Early Action" to align with growth mindset theory; - Developed a coordinated Early Action Intervention Timeline and collaborated with leaders of first-year gateway courses (e.g., Math, Writing, and First Year Seminars) to encourage faculty in those areas to complete Early Action Alerts, utilize our "no-show-drop" policy, and other interventions; - Identified students who are enrolled in classes but may not be engaged or attending based on Canvas activity reports within the first week of the term; advisors individually email, call, and/or text students to provide support or help facilitate an early withdrawal, if appropriate; - Upon seeing that about half of our faculty did not use the early alert system, developed an additional way for faculty to submit alerts via an online form rather than logging in and issuing an alert directly in our EAB Navigate platform; - Developed an Early Action System website that outlines goals of the system, a process overview, links to submit alerts, as well as sample communications; and - Re-configured our EAB Navigate platform so we can begin to assess the impact of early alerts and communicate those findings.
+- Rebranded our system and communications from "Early Warning" to "Early Action" to align with growth mindset theory; - Developed a coordinated Early Action Intervention Timeline and collaborated with leaders of first-year gateway courses (e.g. MATH, Writing, and First Year Seminars) to encourage faculty in those areas to complete Early Action Alerts, utilize our "no-show-drop" policy, and other interventions; - Identified students who are enrolled in classes but may not be engaged or attending based on Canvas activity reports within the first week of the term.
+Advisors individually email, call, and/or text students to provide support or help facilitate an early withdrawal, if appropriate; - Upon seeing that about half of our faculty did not use the early alert system, developed an additional way for faculty to submit alerts via an online form rather than logging in and issuing an alert directly in our EAB Navigate platform; - Developed an Early Action System website that outlines goals of the system, a process overview, links to submit alerts, as well as sample communications; and - Re-configured our EAB Navigate platform so we can begin to assess the impact of early alerts and communicate those findings.

 Other learning supports.
 The Math Center regularly reviews DFW data, along with course scheduling and enrollment patterns, for all general education and teacher education math courses.
-This information is used to hone the hiring, training, and scheduling of tutors in the Math Center.
+This information is used to hone the hiring, training and scheduling of tutors in the Math Center.

-The Writing Center uses scheduling and enrollment patterns to build online and in-person schedules that meet the changing needs of the students and works with writing-heavy programs (e.g., retention-targeted: First Year Seminars, Student Enrichment Program, Destination

-Western; division level: Behavioral Sciences; and graduate level: Mental Health and Rehabilitation Counseling and Interpreting Studies) to facilitate in-class workshops and faculty workshops on writing pedagogy and to redesign writing projects and/or create evaluation criteria.
+The Writing Center uses scheduling and enrollment patterns and works with high-use programs (e.g., retention-targeted: First Year Seminars, Student Enrichment Program, Destination Western; division level: Behavioral Sciences; and graduate level: Mental Health and Rehabilitation Counseling and Interpreting Studies) to facilitate in-class workshops and faculty workshops on writing pedagogy, to redesign writing projects and/or create evaluation criteria, and to build online and in-person schedules that meet the changing needs of the students.
 Students from across the curriculum are hired and trained to support, with compassion, the range of written work that students bring to the center.
-The tutor team includes bilingual students and staff.
-The Writing Center also engages in research, which includes the development of an instrument to track the writing self-efficacy development of those students who use services regularly and over time.
-The unit is currently in the process of assessing student learning and developing an instrument to track the development of writing tutors.
+The Writing Center also engages in research, which includes the development of an instrument to track the writing self-efficacy development of those students who use services regularly and over time; the unit is currently developing an instrument to track the development of writing tutors.